Abdullahi Yusuf Ahmed: Dismissal of government

-Resignation
+Impeachment attempt and resignation

+In December 2008, the TFG parliament moved to impeach President Abdullahi Yusuf, accusing him of being a dictator and an obstacle to peace.

 On 29 December 2008, Abdullahi Yusuf Ahmed announced before a united parliament in Baidoa his resignation as President of Somalia.
-In his speech, which was broadcast on national radio, Ahmed expressed regret at failing to end the country's 17-year conflict as his government had mandated to do.

-He also blamed the international community for its failure to support the government, and said that the speaker of parliament, Aden "Madobe" Mohamed, would succeed him in office per the Transitional Federal Government's Charter.
+In his speech, which was broadcast on national radio, Ahmed expressed regret at failing to end the country's 17-year conflict.
+Yusuf stated that he had lost control of the country to Islamist insurgents, and blamed the international community for its failure to support the government.
+He further announced said that the speaker of parliament, Aden "Madobe" Mohamed, would succeed him in office per the Transitional Federal Government's Charter.

 While it was suggested that Ahmed's resignation added chaos to the country's political landscape as Ethiopia withdrew its troops, some diplomats opined that it might have improved the prospects of striking a deal with the more moderate Islamist insurgents.

 Post-retirement

-After his retirement from politics, Ahmed was initially reported to have flown out of Baidoa back to his native Puntland in the northeast.
+After his exile from Somali politics, Ahmed was initially reported to have flown out of Baidoa back to his native Puntland in the northeast.
 He then arrived in Sana'a, the capital of Yemen, on 20 January 2009, along with his wife and 17 family members and guards.
 On 21 January, Al Arabiya reported that Ahmed was granted political asylum in Yemen, where he resided.

+Yusuf spent the remainder of his life in the United Arab Emirates.

 In 2011, Ahmed released his memoirs, titled Struggle and Conspiracy: A Memoir (Halgan iyo Hagardaamo: Taariikh Nololeed).
 He began a promotional European tour for the book late in the year and in early 2012.